 Don’t be in a huge hurry to start up your side gig as a full-time business.

-Your side gig should be just that – a side gig, for a relatively good amount of time before you are ready to start up as a full-fledged business.
+Your side gig should be just that – a side gig for a relatively good amount of time before you are ready to start up as a full-fledged business.
 Don’t hurry and get started as a business before you are fully prepared for it financially, mentally, socially and physically.

 Financial stability is key.

 Any business needs funding.
-Figuring out where you are going to get the financing for your new company is essential.
+Figuring out where you will get the financing for your new company is essential.
 You are more likely to get investors if your side gig is already gaining popularity, and you have been earning a steady income from it for a while.
 Keeping track of the money you have received on the job, gig related expenses and other financial aspects will help you when you make a move to start the business.